jpacg/awesome-stars/README.md

 ## Swift

+- [utmapp/UTM](https://github.com/utmapp/UTM) - Virtual machines for iOS and macOS
+- [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations
+- [waylybaye/XcodeCleaner-SwiftUI](https://github.com/waylybaye/XcodeCleaner-SwiftUI) - Make Xcode Clean Again
 - [HDCodePractice/OneTapSwiftUI](https://github.com/HDCodePractice/OneTapSwiftUI) - SwiftUI一点通
 - [vincent-pradeilles/KeyPathKit](https://github.com/vincent-pradeilles/KeyPathKit) - KeyPathKit is a library that provides the standard functions to manipulate data along with a call-syntax that relies on typed keypaths to make the call sites as short and clean as possible.
 - [tuist/XcodeProj](https://github.com/tuist/XcodeProj) - 📝 Read, update and write your Xcode projects